dgomes/dali2mqtt/README.md

 ### Command line arguments and configuration file

-When the daemon first runs, it creates a default `config.yaml` file.
+When the daemon first runs, it creates a default `config.ini` file.
 You can edit the file to customize your setup.